 We spent the majority of the next day in Florence as well because our train to Cinque Terre (the next stop on my 2 Week Italy Itinerary) wasn’t until 5pm.
 We’d originally planned to use this extra time to visit the world famous Uffizi Gallery or Galleria Dell’Accademia.
 However again tickets were sold out.
 You really do need to prebook tickets in Florence in summer!!

 Luckily, this proved not to be the end of the world as we instead visited Palazzo Vecchio, the ‘peoples palace’, which has been around since the 14th century.
-Touring this palace was fascinating and by climbing its tower we also got to see some breath-taking views over the city.
+Touring this palace was fascinating as we got to learn many intresting facts about Italy and Florence.
+Further, by climbing its tower we also got to see some breath-taking views over the city.

 Read more of what there is to do in Florence Italy here